aras62/vision-based-prediction/datasets/alphabetical/j-z_alphabetical_datasets.md

 <pre>
 @InProceedings{Houston_2020_CORL,
-    author = "Houston, John and Zuidhof, Guido and Bergamini, Luca and Ye, Yawei and Chen, Long and Jain, Ashesh and Omari, Sammy and Iglovikov, Vladimir and Ondruska, Peter", title = "One thousand and one hours: Self-driving motion prediction dataset", booktitle = "CoRL",
+    author = "Houston, John and Zuidhof, Guido and Bergamini, Luca and Ye, Yawei and Chen, Long and Jain, Ashesh and Omari, Sammy and Iglovikov, Vladimir and Ondruska, Peter", title = "One Thousand and One Hours: Self-driving Motion Prediction Dataset", booktitle = "CoRL",
     year = "2020"
 }